 Starting the house-hunting process is an exciting time, but don’t get so excited that you forget to make your scheduled payments.
 Late payments can quickly drag down your credit score for home buying.
 As you prepare to apply for a mortgage, it is most definitely not the time to be late with any payments.
 You want to look as stellar as possible when it comes to paying debts.

 The less debt you carry, the more favorably a lender will view your application.
 Lenders will check a borrower’s credit utilization ratio.
 To figure what yours is, divide how much you owe on credit by how much credit you have available to use.

 Six months prior to applying for a mortgage, avoid opening new lines of credit.
 New credit lines will temporarily bring down your credit score for home buying.
 Lenders will also look at your available credit to see how much you can potentially borrow.
 As a result, having too much available credit could push you into a higher-risk category.
 Additionally, avoid making any big purchases in the months before you apply.

 Keep Old Credit Lines Open

 If you have credit cards or other accounts in good standing, don’t close these even if you don’t use them.
 A good credit standing for these dormant accounts will boost your score.
 Start to use them sparingly and then pay them off in full.

-Struggling With Your Credit Score?
+Struggling With Your Credit Score for buying a home?
 Contact Key Credit Repair Today

-Key Credit Repair has been helping people for more than 12 years.
+Key Credit Repair’s credit planning services have been helping people for more than 12 years.
 Not all credit repair companies are created equal.
 Our methods to help you achieve stronger credit are rooted in experience.
 We know how to correct inaccuracies on your credit report and we’ll teach you how to maintain good credit, along with providing you with the tools you need to succeed now and in the future.